 The next stop is Florida’s only Presidential Museum at the Truman Little White House.
 Originally constructed in 1890 as naval officers housing this historic site was the official abode of United States President Harry S. Truman.
 The former president spent a total of 175 days of his presidency in the home having made Key West his winter destination for many years.
 Other important visitors have included Thomas Edison, Edward Hayden, as well as six other US presidents including William Howard Taft, Dwight Eisenhower, John Kennedy as well as Jimmy Carter and Bill Clinton.
 The home was also the site of international peace talks between the presidents of Armenia and Azerbaijan in 2001.

-While Key West is predominantly known for its beaches, pies, and coral reefs, there’s a darker side to the island that’s a hell of a lot to explore.
+While Key West is predominantly known for its beaches, pies, and coral reefs, there’s a darker side to the island that’s a hell of a lot of fun to explore.

 Allow me to introduce you to Ghosts and Gravestones